 At the same time, nearly 20 years have passed.
 San Luis Obispo has matured as a city.
-We have grown into new neighborhoods and have others on the planning horizon. are long-standing, others are new or we have a new understanding of them.
+We have grown into new neighborhoods and have others on the planning horizon.

+While many of the issues we face are long-standing, others are new or we have a new understanding of them.
 Recreation has changed too.
-The sports people play, the program preferences of people of all ages the ways people use parks more broadly need to be understood from today's vantage point.
+The sports people play, the program preferences of people of all ages-the ways people use parks more broadly need to be understood from today's vantage point.
 And there is a new generation of residents whose voices need to be heard.
-The Plan Update has allowed